GitXpresso/CLODSH/README.md

 ```
 # Quick Start
 ## Step 1
-Moving the current directory that you are in to the "Shell" directory
+Moving to the current directory that you are in to the "Shell" directory
 ```bash
 cd Shell
 ```